 I have completed commercial photography work in Leeds, Manchester, Liverpool, Salford, London, York, Huddersfield, Halifax, Barnsley, Hull, Cheshire, Lancashire, Lincolnshire, Sheffield, Staffordshire, Warrington, Wirral and countless other places around Yorkshire and the rest of the UK.

-If, for any reason, you need to cancel your commercial photography session, please let me know as soon as possible.
+If, for any reason, you need to postpone your commercial photography session, please let me know as soon as possible.
 In this case I will work with you to agree an alternative date that works better for you.

 You’ll appreciate that as a commercial photographer, the reputation of my work begins and ends with the images I take.
 That’s why myself and every other professional photography in the country retains the intellectual property rights to their work to protect it.